Narayanbhat166/demistify_async/slides.md

 ---

 # IO multiplexing

+An essential observation is that it is extremely inefficient to individually poll the OS for each IO in progress.
+Instead, the user should poll the OS about all or many IOs in progress and find out which are ready/complete.

 Use special system calls (`select` or `poll` ) to wait for any one of the file descriptors to be ready for read / write.